DevHashira/DevHashira/README.md

 ---

 ## 📚 Currently Focusing On
 - 📱 React Native for cross-platform mobile app development with native-like performance
+- 💻 React (with TypeScript) for high-performance, responsive web applications
 - 🐍 Python (with FastAPI) for scalable, AI-enhanced backend APIs and automation workflows
 - 🔐 Firebase for real-time features, authentication, and cloud storage
 - 🗄️ PostgreSQL for structured and efficient data management in current apps